rapidez/statamic/README.md

 ## Configuration

-Have a look within the `rapidez-statamic.php` config file, if you need to change something you can publish it with:
+Have a look within the `rapidez/statamic.php` config file, if you need to change something you can publish it with:

 ```
 php artisan vendor:publish --provider="Rapidez\Statamic\RapidezStatamicServiceProvider" --tag=config